Seven Thirty-Seven

-"Seven Thirty-Seven" is the second season premiere episode of the American television drama series Breaking Bad.
-It was written by J. Roberts and directed by series star Bryan Cranston.
+"Seven Thirty-Seven" is the second season premiere episode of the American television drama series Breaking Bad, and the 8th episode overall.
+It was written by J. Roberts and directed by cast member Bryan Cranston who portrays central character Walter White.
+The episode aired on AMC on March 8, 2009.

 Plot

-In a flash forward, a charred pink teddy bear floats in a pool of water.

-In the present, after his purchase of meth from Walter White and Jesse Pinkman, drug kingpin Tuco Salamanca viciously assaults his lieutenant, No-Doze, after he speaks to Walt in Tuco’s place.
-After Tuco departs, Walt calculates the amount of money he will need to provide for his family, concluding that the figure is $737,000.
-Tuco suddenly returns demanding that Walt save an unresponsive No-Doze.
-After he dies, Tuco tells Gonzo, the other man in his employ, to hide his body, and Gonzo complies despite telling Tuco he should receive a Christian burial.
+After his purchase of meth from Walter White and Jesse Pinkman, drug kingpin Tuco Salamanca viciously assaults his lieutenant, No-Doze, after he speaks to Walt in Tuco’s place.
+After Tuco departs, Walt calculates the minimum amount of money he will need to provide for his family, concluding that the figure is $737,000.
+Tuco suddenly returns demanding that Walt save a convulsive No-Doze.
+Walter performs chest compressions on him to no avail as No-Doze dies.
+Tuco tells Gonzo, the other man in his employ, to hide No-Doze's body, and Gonzo complies despite telling Tuco he should receive a Christian burial.

 Walt parts ways with Jesse and goes home.
-Skyler White finds him standing at the television, and he subsequently forces himself on her.
-After she makes him stop, Walt sits by the pool and is later found by Walter Jr. Meanwhile, Jesse meets with an illegal arms dealer at a hot dog restaurant and purchases a Ruger SP101 handgun.
+Skyler White finds him standing at the television, and he subsequently rapes her.
+Meanwhile, Jesse meets with an illegal arms dealer at a hot dog restaurant and purchases a Ruger SP101 handgun.
 The next day, he tells Walt that he believes Tuco poses a threat to them and must be taken care of.
 Walt points out that shooting him would end badly, and the pair seems despondent.
 Elsewhere, Skyler refuses to answer phone calls from her sister, Marie Schrader.
 Marie and her husband Hank argue about whether or not she attempted to schedule a dinner with Skyler in a way that conflicts with another appointment that she has for therapy, revealing that Marie reluctantly goes to therapy for unspecified problems.